avian-digital-forensics/avian-scripts/inapp-scripts/automation-scripts/script_descriptions.md

 Tags all emails starting with a specified text string as being exchange server emails.
 Then gives all these emails a custom metadata field saying whether there is another email with the same ID among the non-exchange server emails.

-The tags and custom metadata fields are customizable through the GUI.
 ### Settings
 Settings in *italics* are optional.
 * :main_directory - the path to the Avian scripts main directory.